Find similar products:

 This is not a complete list, so tell your doctor if you are taking or planning to take any of these medicines, or any other medicines.

-You may be more likely to get side effects, or the dose of Itraconazole or the other medicine might need to be changed.
+Tell your doctor before taking certain medicines – as the dose of Itraconazole or other treatments may need to be altered.
 Examples of these medicines are:

 Medicines to treat problems with the heart, blood or circulation